brahianrosswill/ComfyUI-geltz/README.md

 Improves empty latents.
 Adds two latent initializers, `DIL_EmptyLatent` and `DIL2_EmptyLatent`, that start from noise and iteratively ascend a differentiable score based on edges, high-frequency energy, kurtosis, and orientation coherence, with normalization and dithering to return a `LATENT`.

 The spectral variant adds per-channel seeds and frequency-domain shaping via `beta` and `spectral_mix`, and the file includes the gradient, blur, FFT, dtype/device, and node-registration utilities.

 ---

-### Fast Sigma Shuffle (fss)

-Stabilizes diffusion inference with an `attn2` hook via `set_model_attn2_patch`.
-Derives a per-step progress `u` from `sigma` or step metadata, with a cyclic fallback when missing.
-Infers spatial `H×W` from metadata or token count for attention token grids.

-Builds three shift patterns per step and mixes rolled keys/values to create spatial permutations.
-Temperature-scales `q,k` by `u`, then nudges `k,v` toward the permutations with cosine gating, RMS-based scaling, norm preservation, and per-step caps.

----